oscarsalomon89/scalable-microblogging-platform/README.md

 > **Note:**
 > At this time, Swagger or OpenAPI documentation is not included due to project time constraints.
 However, you can find more detailed information about request/response formats and additional endpoints in the [project wiki](https://github.com/oscarsalomon89/scalable-microblogging-platform/wiki#-casos-de-uso).

+**Postman Collection**

+A ready-to-use [Postman collection](docs/scalable-microblogging-platform.postman_collection.json) is included for easy testing and exploration of the API.
+Just import it into Postman and start sending requests!

+See the [wiki](https://github.com/oscarsalomon89/scalable-microblogging-platform/wiki#-casos-de-uso) for usage details and example scenarios.

 ---

 ## Further Documentation